Half-Shot/half-shot.github.io/content/blog/clip_plus/index.md

 if you do not feel comfortable doing this work!

 0. Download the [original firmware](https://download.rockbox.org/sansa_fw/clipplus01.02.16.zip) and unzip it.
 1. Plug the device in via USB.
-Remove the microSD card if you have one inserted.
+Remove the micro-SD card if you have one inserted.
 2. (Optional, strongly recommended) Have `dmesg -w` running so you can see what the USB port is doing.
 3. A second terminal running which allows you to see the output of `lsblk`.
 4. Turn the device OFF by holding the power button for 20s until the screen turns off.